 There is a second confusion that can arise and that can partly explain why some mistakenly believe that our account goes against political liberalism.
-Those who think that the constitutional recognition of national diversity within a multination state is incompatible with liberalism very often make a wrong equation between liberalism and ethical individualism.
+Those who think that the constitutional recognition of national diversity within a multi-nation state is incompatible with liberalism very often make a wrong equation between liberalism and ethical individualism.
 Liberalism is committed to the protection and promotion of liberal values, and these are to a large extent individual liberties and freedoms, but it is also perfectly compatible with an equal promotion and protection of nations understood in my sense.
 In order to be a liberal, one need not be an ethical individualist.

 Rawls himself acknowledges the existence of collective rights for peoples.23 Nowhere does he suggest that those rights should always be subordinated to the fundamental rights and liberties of individual citizens.
 He has elaborated his two principles of justice in the simplified context of a closed society, and his Law of peoples is developed in the simplified context of an international arena in which all peoples would have their own state.
-So he does not consider the particular case of a multination state in which the two principles of justice would be implemented next to those concerning peoples.
-This is why we cannot claim that he is committed to the view according to which the fundamental individual rights have an absolute priority over collective rights of peoples.
+So he does not consider the particular case of a multi-nation state in which the two principles of justice would be implemented next to those concerning peoples.
+This is why we cannot claim that he is committed to the view that fundamental individual rights have an absolute priority over collective rights of peoples.
 And so it is false to suggest that Rawls endorses an individualistic political philosophy.

-There is a third and final consideration that one should bear in mind when we are considering whether our view of the nation is incompatible with political liberalism.
-Some authors have suggested that liberalism is implicitly linked to nationalism.
-Liah Greenfeld, for instance, argues that contrary to what has been taken for granted by those modernist authors who wished to explain nationalism as a byproduct of modernization, it is nationalism that gave rise to modernity.24 In the same vein, Margaret Canovan has recently claimed that most liberal accounts have been formulated within the framework of the nation-state.25 They took for granted the existence of nationhood and presupposed its existence at the very core of their theoretical accounts.
-This is also true in the case of Rawls who has argued that the two fundamental principles of justice must, at first, be implemented in the simplified context of what he calls a closed society, and such a society looks very much like a nation-state.
-For all these reasons, it is quite problematic to suggest that nationalism is incompatible with liberalism, and we could add that it is especially so for any account which is constrained by a principle of tolerance.
+There is a third and final consideration to bear in mind when considering whether my view of the nation is incompatible with political liberalism.
+Some have suggested that liberalism is implicitly linked to nationalism.
+Liah Greenfeld, for instance, argues that, contrary to what has been taken for granted by modernists who wish to explain nationalism as a byproduct of modernization, it is nationalism that gave rise to modernity.24 In the same vein, Margaret Canovan has recently claimed that most liberal accounts have been formulated within the framework of the nation-state.25 They take for granted the existence of nationhood, and presuppose its existence at the very core of their theoretical accounts.
+This is also true in the case of Rawls, who has argued that the two fundamental principles of justice must, at first, be implemented in the simplified context of what he calls a "closed society."
+Such a society looks very much like a nation-state.
+For all these reasons, it is quite problematic to suggest that nationalism is incompatible with liberalism.
+I could add that it is especially so for any account which is constrained by a principle of tolerance.